ginpei/docker-rails-example/README.md

 $ docker build -t the-great-app .
 ```

+The name `the-great-app` has to match with the image name in `docker-compose.yml`.

 It would be better to make the image available in DockerHub so that this step would be skipped.

 ## Up